ikarus-project/ikarus/docs/website/01_framework/localFunctions.md

 !!! warning

-    The order of spatial and coeff derivatives does not matter.
-The returned value is always re-arranged that the first derivative is the spatial one.
+    The order of spatial and coefficient derivatives does not matter.
+The returned value is always rearranged so that the first derivative is the spatial one.

 The first line is then equivalent to